 - Traditional compressor-based systems can contribute to 40-60 pounds of the refrigerator's weight.

-- Alternative methods like thermoelectric or absorption can reduce weight by 10-20%.
+- Alternative methods, such as thermoelectric or absorption, can reduce weight by 10-20%.

 Size and Configuration: